 TIBERE: “Last entry: declared non-productive.”
 “Yeah, killing your entire workforce will do that.”
 Nardole sums it up well.

 SCRIBBLES: One of my favorite lines of the episode, that was.

-THOMAS: I love how at the end the two surviving space station members decide to make a complaint to head office.
+AUDREY: I love how at the end the two surviving space station members decide to make a complaint to head office.
 Lovely little touch, that.

 TIBERE: I almost wonder whether it’s a reference to “The Almost People”.

 THOMAS: Well, I prefer to forget about that episode personally, so I won’t think about it…